zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ## Introduction

 In this lab, you learn how to use a new feature in the Oracle Database 19c installer that automatically runs `root` configuration scripts for you.
 This feature simplifies the installation process and helps you avoid inadvertent permission errors.
-Note that manual script execution is still available, if you prefer that method instead.

-In the Oracle Database 19c Installation Wizard, you can configure the `root` user or a sudoer user to run the configuration scripts.
+The installer lets you configure the `root` user or a sudoer user to run the configuration scripts.
 Both options require the user's password.
+In this lab, you configure the `oracle` user to run the scripts, which has already been configured as a sudoer on your compute instance.
 After the database is installed, you examine the response file as well as the container database (CDB) and pluggable database (PDB) that get created.

+Because you install release 19.3 and upgrade to 19.11 at the same time in this lab, you create the CDB and PDB after you complete the installation.
+This avoids any post-installation tasks.

-Estimated Lab Time: 45 minutes
+Estimated Lab Time: 30 minutes

 ### Objectives